shughi94/the_flask_awakens/README.md

 # Installation

-Under the instance folder, create a `secret.py` file.
+Create the `/instance` folder, and create a `secret.py` file inside.

 example:
 ```py